 As depicted in Figure 2 some scenarios have been allocated to the mild and higher severity classes (see also score profiles in Supplementary Figures 2 and 3).
 Below we also identify scenarios attributed by respondents to borderline categories.
 These scenarios are allocated to the higher severity classification class according to the precautionary principle which should be applied to prospective assessment of severity.

 Mild - Scenarios in this category are identified in the groupings B2 and C1A** in the clustering (Figure 2).
-The scenarios (3, 12, 23, 34 and 40) on the subthreshold/mild borderline in B2 (Figure 2; Supplementary Figure 3) should ultimately be included with scenarios identified above in the mild category (C1A**; sub-cluster including scenarios: 8, 11, 13, 20, 27) using the precautionary principle (see for summary Figure 4).
+The scenarios (3, 12, 23, 34 and 40) on the sub-threshold/mild borderline in B2 (Figure 2; Supplementary Figure 3) should ultimately be included with scenarios identified above in the mild category (C1A**; sub-cluster including scenarios: 8, 11, 13, 20, 27) using the precautionary principle (see for summary Figure 4).

 Sub-cluster C1A* adjacent to C1A**, both included in the main cluster C1A, identifies four scenarios (1, 7,1 7 and 48) with a predominant score in the mild category but also with scores in higher, but not lower, severity categories.
 The overall scenario scores for the five scenarios in the C1A** sub-cluster (8, 11, 13, 20 and 27) are lower than those in the C1A* cluster (1, 7, 17 and 48; see also Appendix 3 for individual scores).